etijskens/wetppr/docs/vsc-infrastructure.md

 > ssh-keygen -t rsa -b 4096
 ```

 You will then be prompted for a file location of the public and private key.
-You may accept the default location by
+You may accept the default location by entering.
-entering.
 The default file location will look a bit different, depending on your OS.
-If the files already exist you
-canchoose to overwrite them or to cancel the operation.
-You might want to change the filename of the key to a more
-meaningfull name, _e.g._ `access_vaughan_rsa`.
+If the files already exist you can choose to overwrite them or to cancel the operation.
+You might want to change the filename of the key to a more meaningfull name, _e.g._ `access_vaughan_rsa`.
 Don't use blanks in the filename.
-Use hyphens (`-`) or underscores
+Use hyphens (`-`) or underscores (`_`) instead.
-(`_`) instead.

 ```
 Enter file in which to save the key (C:\Users\your_username/.ssh/id rsa) :